On day 90 of my 366-day self-care challenge, I did a little reflecting on my journey thus far.

 I’ve created my very own self-care practice.
 A former employer of mine used to say, “What gets attention gets results,” and that has been especially true in my journey toward developing a personal self-care practice.
 Researchers have found that it takes approximately 66 days to form a habit (not the ever-popular 21 days we often hear about), so I’ve already crossed that threshold.
 Writing a daily blog has forced me to be accountable, which is ultimately why I’ve been able to succeed at doing at least one thing every day that supports my health.

 Most days, I include more than one form of self-care.
 I’ve noticed that over time it has gotten easier to incorporate at least two forms of self-care every day.
 In fact, sometimes it’s been difficult to choose what to write about because I have several options.
-Over the past three months, I’ve developed “routines” related to physical activity, my morning quiet time and how I work.
+Over the past three months, I’ve developed routines related to physical activity, my morning quiet time, and how I work.
 Earlier this year, I was lucky if I included two days of exercise; now I’ve worked up to an hour each day on most days each week.

 Self-Care isn’t expensive.
 (Or, at least it doesn’t have to be.)
-While some of my activities did have a fee, many of them didn’t cost a cent.
+While some of my activities did require a fee, many of them didn’t cost a cent.
 In fact, I’ve discovered that even some of the most mundane chores can be re-framed into self-care activities.

 Self-Care doesn’t take a lot of time.
-One argument I often hear is that there isn’t enough “time” to practice self-care.
+One argument I often hear is that there isn’t enough time to practice self-care.
 I call hogwash.
 Many of my activities take just a few minutes each day, and they’ve become part of my routine.
 When we choose self-care activities we enjoy, they don’t feel like work at all.